Pressure Cooker Spicy Turkey Chili

 - sea salt to taste

-- optional toppings: sour cream, shredded Cheddar cheese, and chopped fresh cilantro
+- sour cream, shredded Cheddar cheese, chopped fresh cilantro

 For best results, we recommend using: